-*This essay sample was written by EssayMama writing team.
+*This essay sample was written by EssayMama write my essay team.

 Technology has taken our world by storm, but it brought many positive aspects that present the big picture.
 We use computers to shop, write, code, schedule events, buy tickets, and cover many different tasks on our daily to-do lists.
 The fact that we can access our emails from any place enables us to stay in touch with teachers, parents, and fellow students without any trouble.
 We need computers to cover school assignments, find more information about the things of our interest, take online courses, meet new friends, reveal the values of distant culture, and find solutions to just about any issue we have.
 Without the advantages brought to us by the Internet, lack of knowledge would be the greatest distraction in our lives.

 The biggest argument against the statement that technology can be beneficial for everyone is the fact that it can be addictive.
 Children and teenagers, who seem to be absorbed by games, are the most commonly used example that shows how distorted modern values are.
 The Internet is presented as one of the greatest problems of today's youth.
 Online media proved to be an extremely powerful weapon to control the population and turn young people into slaves of consumerism.
 Websites and online magazines that aim towards teenagers are flooded with topics that revolve around makeup, fitness, fashion models, movie stars, and sex.
 Those topics can certainly serve as a distraction from studying, but they are no different than the themes that absorbed the attention of all previous generations.
 Young people always found their ways to get their minds off school and homework.
 Prior to the age of technology, the street was a distraction.
 Parents were concerned about the amount of time children spent playing outside, but now they are concerned because computers and tablets keep them inside for too long.
 It seems like the practices and inclinations of the youth will remain the main concern of society for years to come.